Gobiidae

+Fossils of gobiids date back to the Early Oligocene.

 Description

 The most distinctive aspects of gobiid morphology are the fused pelvic fins that form a disc-shaped sucker.
 This sucker is functionally analogous to the dorsal fin sucker possessed by the remoras or the pelvic fin sucker of the lumpsuckers, but is anatomically distinct; these similarities are the product of convergent evolution.
 The species in this family can often be seen using the sucker to adhere to rocks and corals, and in aquariums they will stick to glass walls of the tank, as well.

 Distribution and habitat

 Gobiidae are spread all over the world in tropical and temperate near shore-marine, brackish, and freshwater environments.
 Their range extends from the Old World coral reefs to the seas of the New World, and includes the rivers and near-shore habitats of Europe and Asia.
 Gobies are generally bottom-dwellers.
 Although many live in burrows, a few species (e.g. in the genus Glossogobius) are true cavefish.
 On coral reefs, species of gobiids constitute 35% of the total number of fishes and 20% of the species diversity.